 Take as long as you like

-Start this Union Station and Los Angeles Pueblo tour at the beautiful 1930’s Union Station and go back in time to the earliest years of Los Angeles, when it was a tiny farming town in the Wild West.
+Start this self-guided Union Station and Olvera Street tour at the beautiful 1930’s Union Station and go back in time to the earliest years of Los Angeles (including visiting the oldest house in the city), when it was a tiny farming town in the Wild West.

 Check here as you do the tour, to discover the locations of some famous movies which were filmed in the area.